Spring Garden Revival

 Optimal Seeding Windows & Weather Timing for Marblehead's Growing Season

-The most successful lawn establishment in Marblehead occurs with fall seeding, ideally from late August through September, when soil temperatures are favorable and weed pressure is low.
+The most successful lawn establishment in Marblehead occurs with fall seeding—late August through September—when soil temperatures are ideal and weed pressure is low.
 Spring seeding is an alternative, best performed from mid-April to early May after the ground thaws.
 For cool-season grasses, target soil temperatures of 55-65°F for ryegrass and fescue, and 60-70°F for bluegrass.
-Consult the National Weather Service Boston/Norton or National Weather Service Albany for up-to-date soil and air temperature data.
-Avoid seeding during the hot summer months, as disease and drought stress are more likely to hinder establishment.
+Avoid seeding during hot summer months (July-August) due to increased disease risk and drought stress.
+Monitor local conditions using the National Weather Service Boston/Norton or National Weather Service Albany for up-to-date forecasts.

 Marblehead Water Management Guidelines & Restrictions for New Lawn Irrigation